 Proving truck driver negligence is no easy task for someone without intimate knowledge of trucking regulations.
 A Philadelphia truck accident lawyer at Wieand Law Firm has the legal knowledge and experience to win tough trucking accident cases.
 We know the tricks insurance companies use to try and settle with truck accident victims for drastically less money than they deserve.
 We won’t stop fighting until you are fully compensated for the harm caused.

-If your involved in a truck accident, never negotiate with an insurance company, trucking company or truck owner before speaking to an experienced truck accident lawyer.
+If you’re involved in a truck accident in Philadelphia, never negotiate with an insurance company, trucking company or truck owner before speaking to an experienced truck accident lawyer.
 The Wieand Law Firm can help you evaluate the value of your case and get you maximum compensation for your injuries.
 We work hard to hold the parties at fault accountable for the injuries and harm caused by their negligent or reckless driving.

 Call the Wieand Law Firm at (215) 666-7777 for a completely free and confidential legal consultation.
 We know the laws that trucking companies need to follow and can quickly determine if the driver or trucking company violated federal or state regulations.

 Truck accident attorneys know that a collision may arise due to a variety of unsafe circumstances, conditions, and behaviors.
 Some of the most common causes of truck accidents include:

 Its common knowledge that driving while impaired due to alcohol and drugs can alter perception, cognitive behavior, coordination and attention that is needed for safe driving.
 A semi or large commercial truck speeding down a road with an impaired truck driver behind the wheel is a frightening accident waiting to happen.
 If a commercial truck driver injures or kills a person while they have alcohol or drugs in their system, a Philadelphia truck accident lawyer can help you seek punitive damages for the gross negligence and recklessness.